Pagliacci

 ACT I

-The same Sicilian village, 1949.
-A small theatrical company has just arrived and Canio, the head of the troupe, advertises the night’s performance to the gathered crowd…
+A small theatrical company has arrived in town.
+Canio, the head of the troupe, advertises the night’s performance to the gathered crowd…

 Stay in Touch With Our Newsletter